-using the total amount of unpaid medical claims made by the employees.22 However, the Seventh Circuit reversed because the trial court stated on the record that there was no causal link between the defendant's misstatements about benefits and the losses caused by the medical claims in the case.23 Similarly, the Sixth Circuit found that loan losses could not properly be attributed to the defendant where there was no reasonable link between the fraud committed by the defendant during the construction of a building and the subsequent default on a construction loan.24 The Ninth Circuit requires causation to be shown by clear and convincing evidence.25 The reasonable foreseeability issue has received particular attention in the context of mortgage fraud.
-For example, the Eighth Circuit has rejected arguments that defendants could not have "reasonably foreseen" the downturn in the housing market.26 In one frequently cited case, the defendant obtained numerous mortgage loans through applications overstating the named purchaser's net worth and income, leading to default and subsequent foreclosure.27 The district court calculated the actual loss as the difference between the unpaid principal balance of the twelve mortgages and the subsequent sale price of the properties.28 Although the defendant argued that the government failed to prove that the loss amount was fully attributable to him, as opposed to normal market conditions, the Eighth Circuit held that "[t]he appropriate test is not whether market factors impacted the amount of loss, but whether the market factors and the resulting loss were reasonably foreseeable."
-29 Several other circuits also have rejected arguments that a defendant's loss amount should be reduced because the downturn in the housing market was unforeseeable, holding instead that the foreseeability analysis applies only to the calculation of loss of the unpaid principal and not to the future value of collateral.30 25 See United States v.
-Lonich, 23 F.4th 881, 918 (9th Cir.
-2022) (vacating and remanding for resentencing where the "clear and convincing" standard applied to the defendants' 20-level loss enhancement and the government did not show that the defendants caused the bank to fail).
+defendant's conduct.21 In one case, a defendant was convicted of converting funds from employees' paychecks that were intended for medical benefits and of making false statements related to those employees' health benefits.22 The "actual loss" was calculated using the total amount of unpaid medical claims made by the employees.23 However, the Seventh Circuit reversed because the trial court stated on the record that there was no causal link between the defendant's misstatements about benefits and the losses caused by the medical claims in the case.24 Similarly, the Sixth Circuit found that loan losses could not properly be attributed to the defendant where there was no reasonable link between the fraud committed by the defendant during the construction of a building and the subsequent default on a construction loan.25 The reasonable foreseeability issue has received particular attention in the context of mortgage fraud.
+For example, the Eighth Circuit has rejected arguments that defendants could not have "reasonably foreseen" the downturn in the housing market.26 In one frequently cited case, the defendant obtained numerous mortgage loans through applications overstating the named purchaser's net worth and income, leading to default and subsequent foreclosure.27 The district court calculated the actual loss as the difference between the unpaid principal balance of the twelve mortgages and the subsequent sale price of the properties.28 Although the defendant argued that the government failed to prove that the loss amount was fully attributable to him, as opposed to normal market conditions, the Eighth Circuit held that "[t]he appropriate test is not whether market factors impacted the amount of loss, but whether the market factors and the resulting loss were reasonably foreseeable."29 Several other circuits also have rejected arguments that a defendant's loss amount should be reduced because the downturn in the housing market - 23 Id. at 802. - 24 Id.

+21 See, e.g., United States v.
+Whiting, 471 F.3d 792, 802 (7th Cir.
+2006); United States v.
+Rothwell, 387 F.3d 579, 584 (6th Cir.
+2004).
+22 Whiting, 471 F.3d at 793.

+25 Rothwell, 387 F.3d at 584; see also United States v.
+Isaacson, 752 F.3d 1291, 1305-07 (11th Cir.
+2014) (remanding because government failed to establish that fraudulent valuations caused losing investment); United States v.
+Stein, 846 F.3d 1135, 1154 (11th Cir.
+2017) (remanding because government failed to prove that investors relied upon fraudulent information).
 26 See United States v.
 Mshihiri, 816 F.3d 997, 1011 (8th Cir.
 2016) ("[W]e have recognized that it was reasonably foreseeable that a scheme premised on false loan applications and inflated real estate prices would unravel, and that market conditions could exacerbate the losses." (quotations, alteration, and citation omitted)).
 27 United States v.
 McKanry, 628 F.3d 1010, 1014-15 (8th Cir.
 2011).